hugoaita/Getting-and-Cleaning-Data-Project/README.md

 The scripts depends on the library dplyr.
 We used version 0.8.0.1.

-The summarized_data.txt in this repository was created by running run_analysis.R script using R version 3.5.3 (2019-03-11) on Ubuntu 18.10 OS.
+The `tidy_data.txt` in this repository was created by running run_analysis.R script using R version 3.5.3 (2019-03-11) on Ubuntu 18.10 OS.